jeffreysward/cmaqpy/README.md

 This repository holds python code to help facilitate running and processing CMAQ simulations.

+*NOTE: I'm not sure if this package allows you to run multiple instances of CMAQModel simultaneously.

 ## Run a new simulation on the 12-km domain
 ### SMOKE
-If you want to run a new simulation, first edit the `examples/ex_run_onetime.py` script.
+If you want to run a new simulation, start by preparing your `data/dirpaths_{self.appl}.yml` with directory and file paths.
+Then, edit the `examples/ex_run_onetime.py` script.
 To make it easy on yourself, I suggest opening your `NEI_HOME` directory in a separate VSCode window, so you can quickly navigate around the `intermed`, `reports`, and `smoke_out` directories.

 1. Prepare the `{ertac_case}__fs_ff10_future.csv` and the `{ertac_case}_fs_ff10_hourly_future.csv`.
 Note that you might have to delete comments associated with Tri-Center Naniwa Energy.
 2. Change `appl`.
 The available options are commented out in the example script.
 3. Change `ertac_case`.
 The only options that I have developed thus far are `CONUS2016_Base` (the base case) and `CONUS2016_S0` (the with renewables case).
-4. Run `ex_run_onetime.py`.
-This step should take about 2 hours to run and creates the grid-specific `stack_groups_ptertac` file.
+4. Run `ex_ptertac_onetime.py`.
+This step should take about 3 hours to run and creates the grid-specific `stack_groups_ptertac` file.

-Then, edit the `examples/ex_run_daily.py` script
+Then, edit the `examples/ex_ptertac_daily.py` script

 1. Change `appl`
 2. Change `ertac_case`
-3. Run `ex_run_daily.py`.
+3. Run `ex_ptertac_daily.py`.
 This step should take about xx minutes to run and creates a grid-specific `inln_mole_ptertac` for each day in the month.
 NEI designed it's scripts to easily process the full year, so it's easiest to process data in monthly incriments.
 4. If this is not the base case, I manually rename the `smoke_out` directory to append the scenario (e.g., `ptertac_s0`).
 Yes, I know, there must be a better way of doing this...

 To visualize the point source emissions, you must transfer these files to the CMAQ grid by running `runsmoke.run_inlineto2d`.
 Note that you must run this fucntion separately for each day that you would like processed.